Privacy Policy

 We may share your personal data with the following types of third party organisations for the following reasons:

-• Vehicle valuation tools and car dealerships - To allow you to value your vehicle as part of the finance process and to facilitate selecting a vehicle as part of your application, including arranging test drives for your selected vehicle.
+- Vehicle valuation tools, car dealerships and our delivery partners - To allow you to value your vehicle as part of the finance process and to facilitate selecting a vehicle as part of your application, including arranging test drives for your selected vehicle and enabling collection by or delivery of the vehicle to you.
+Our delivery partners may also contact you directly in relation to the delivery of your vehicle, to allow you to track the delivery or provide updates on any delays.

 In assessing your application for credit, we share personal data with CRAs to carry out credit checks, verify your identity, and to prevent fraud and money laundering.